krukowskid/krukowskid.github.io/_posts/2025-03-20-GitHub-Cross-Organization-Repository-Access.md

 ## Step 1: Create a GitHub App

-First, create a GitHub App in the organization that hosts the repository you want to share:
+First, create a GitHub App in the organization or enterprise that hosts the repository you want to share:

 1. Navigate to your organization settings
 2. Open **Developer settings** → **GitHub Apps**